Best restaurants in New Orleans

 Why go: The lunch specials are among the world’s best fine dining deals (the accompanying 25-cent martinis certainly help) but, if it’s within your budget, definitely opt for the chef’s tasting menu for dinner (better yet, book the chef’s table in the kitchen): a decadent, inspiring experience.
 Although it changes nightly, it always includes ingredients like crawfish tails, oysters, foie gras and Angus beef—all prepared using methods that are unexpected but deeply grounded in New Orleans tradition.

-What is it: Though it was founded over 35 years ago in New Orleans East, home to the city’s enormous Vietnamese population, most locals first started hearing about this humble bake shop just a few years ago, when word got around that the staff here was baking the city’s best king cakes (a traditional Carnival season treat), beating much older European-style bakeries at the game.
+What is it: While Dong Phuong was founded over 35 years ago in New Orleans East, home of the city’s enormous Vietnamese population, most locals first heard of this humble bake shop just a few years ago, when word got around that the staff here was baking the city’s best king cakes (a traditional Carnival season treat).

 What is it: Chefs Greg and Mary Sonnier’s Gabrielle was a night-out favorite among locals and in-the-know visitors for years before it was completely destroyed in the post-Katrina flooding.
 Twelve years later (yes, the city is still recovering), Gabrielle triumphantly reopened in a new location with a menu featuring some of the old favorites (including the much applauded slow-roasted duck with crimini mushrooms and orange-sherry sauce) and lots of new innovations, all inspired by Creole and Cajun traditions.
 Locals are, obviously, beside themselves with joy.